softboyai/softboyai/README.md

 - Enhancing my Python and React skills.

 ## 📫 Get in Touch
-Feel free to check out my projects, and reach out if you want to collaborate or have any questions!
+Feel free to check out my projects, and reach out if you want to collaborate or have any questions

----

-This README reflects your skills, projects, and current learning focus.
-Let me know if you'd like to tweak anything!